minecraftpython/minecraftpython-mc1.12.2/README.md

 ### Known Issues
 * There is a delay after the use, but before the enaction, of your first Python script after starting Minecraft.
 * The supported version of Python is 2.7.2.
 I feel I must personally apologize for that - I know that's not how it should be, but don't know how to fix it.
+* Crafting recipes for Pythonic wands only last until the server is reset - which, in a single-player game, is anytime you quit!

 ### How To Report Issues
 Have a comment, suggestion, or problem?
 Find help [here](https://github.com/minecraftpython/minecraftpython-mc1.12.2/issues).